harish-shivaram/shilly-jekyll/_posts/2008-05-11-land-of-hope-and-gloria.md

 date: 2008-05-11
 layout: post
 Author: Hech
-excerpt: The British looted all wealth, and the word "loot", from India! - Shashi Tharoor
+description: The British looted all wealth, and the word "loot", from India! - Shashi Tharoor
 image: /images/blog/1966.png
 ---